Tutorial: Business and Corporation Records

 The California Department of Business Oversight has a California Electronic Access to Securities Information Database of securities filings that is searchable by the name of a company:

 The actual documents filed by the company can be viewed online in Adobe Acrobat (pdf) format.

 Brokers, Investment Advisers, Financial Planners, etc.

-The Department of Corporations also has searchable online databases of licensed brokers, investment advisers, financial planners, lenders and other people and companies involved in financial or securities advice and transactions.
+The California Department of Business Oversight also has searchable online databases of licensed brokers, investment advisers, financial planners, lenders and other people and companies involved in financial or securities advice and transactions.

-To access these databases, go to the Department of Corporations website.
-Here are some of the searchable online databases:
+To access these databases, go to the California Department of Business Oversight website.
+Or try the

 Licensed and Regulated Businesses

 For agencies that license or regulate particular types of businesses or business practices, see the tutorial on Businesses – Regulatory and Licensing Agencies.